a2o/snoopy/doc/INSTALL.md

 ### 2. Installing Snoopy from distribution package repositories

-This is generally simple, if some maintainer already created snoopy package for you.
+This is generally simple, if some maintainer already packaged Snoopy for you.
 How to install distribution-provided packages is out of scope of this manual.

 Generally you would do something like this: